equivalent/scrapbook2/archive/blogs/2017-11-28-lesson-learned-after-trying-elixir-as-a-ruby-developer.md

 > 128 CPU cores in our laptops, but biggest problem is that everyone still writes software for a
 > single core CPU, so 127 CPU cores wasted.

+> But I'm not planing to talk about how to do Multithread in Ruby I just want
+> to bring some background why state is such different concept with
+> functional programming

 You see OOP languages are all about state + behavior.
 Account knows how to withdraw money but also has a balance: